 There are also numerous disciplinary challenges associated with implementing a school cellphone policy that promotes student-usage during school hours – some teachers see the potential for decreased focus, cheating on tests or other school projects, inappropriate photographs, or cyber-bullying.
 Many school teachers find it difficult to maintain a focused classroom with phones and believe cellphone use by young people could actually create dangerous disruptions.
 These situations can be addressed, however, with proper phone regulation or other administrative action.

 Phones can be lifesaving, and with proper planning students and teachers can use their cellphones as a safety tool.
 For many school administrators, this outweighs other potential concerns.
 The best recommendation for schools is to evaluate the use of cellphones as safety tools when reviewing their crisis management plan.

 If a school's cellphone policy allows student-use during emergency situations, school administrators can avoid many of the disciplinary difficulties by making sure rules on cellphone use are clear from the beginning.
 For example, when schools do Code Red drills, phone use should be part of the conversation around best safety practices.

 There are a few additional practices schools can include in the crisis management plans to optimize cellphones as a safety tool.
 Schools can implement a mass notification system to keep students, faculty, and staff members informed in case of an emergency.
-A fast, reliable notification system like Rave Alert can inform everyone on campus, including teachers and students, if there is an emergency.
+A fast, reliable notification system can inform everyone on campus, including teachers and students, if there is an emergency.
 If students have their phones on hand, an alerting system can prevent the spread of misinformation and give teachers and students the information they need to act appropriately during an emergency.

 There are pros and cons to allowing students to carry cellphones.
 When safety is at stake, it is worth considering student cellphone usage in school policy and crisis management plans.
 Phones can be an important safety tool if used for effective communication where accurate information is vital.